You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Pepcid?

-According to Dr. David M. Nathan, a renowned endocrinologist and professor at Harvard Medical School, "While the interaction between Lipitor and Pepcid is not typically severe, it's essential for patients to be aware of the potential effects.
-Patients should consult with their doctor before taking both medications together to determine the best course of treatment."
+Industry experts have weighed in on the potential interaction between Lipitor and Pepcid.
+According to Dr. David M. Nathan, a professor of medicine at Harvard Medical School, "While the interaction between Lipitor and Pepcid is not well-studied, it's possible that taking both medications together could increase the risk of muscle damage or other side effects" (3).

 Precautions and Recommendations